Supreme Court won’t upset major ruling on prisoner rights

 LANSING, Mich.
-(AP) - The Michigan Supreme Court has cleared the way for prisoners to sue the Corrections Department in state court for alleged civil rights violations.
+(AP) - The Michigan Supreme Court has cleared the way for prisoners to sue the Corrections Department for alleged civil rights violations.

 The court declined to take an appeal from state officials.
 They’re accused of failing to prevent prisoners from physically abusing inmates who were under 18 years old.